Hot Tub Energy Saving Tips

 Another cold Western New York winter is just around the corner, and it is important to maintain your spa so that you can save energy and money by keeping temperatures up.
 Years ago keeping a hot tub hot in the winter was a costly process, but now that is just a thing of the past.
 Spas being built today are more efficient than ever with design, performance, and energy efficiency, and it is important that you do everything you can to save even more energy.

 A major key to keeping spa operations costs low is heat retention.
 Deep Blue Pool and Spa sells spas that have great insulation which helps aid in energy efficiency.
-Coast Spas use a full-foam insulation system which is not only energy efficient, but also a heat saver.
+Viking spas use a full-foam insulation system which is not only energy efficient, but also a heat saver.
 This 100% full-foam inside reduces heat loss and promotes strength in the tub.

 Our PDC spas provide some of the top insulation technology out there today.
 All PDC Spas are protected from cold, damp, and outside elements with a multi-layer bottom construction.
 A tough ABS plastic material covers the entire bottom and tightly wraps up the cabinet sides.
 A layer of pressure-treated plywood is added for strength, while a layer of thick foam is sandwiched between the ABS and plywood for superior insulation.
 An inside reflective thermal barrier ensures outstanding thermal efficiency.